 Do you use Ableton Live?
 If so, you’re in for a treat with the “Drum Machines” pack created by Ableton content developers Puremagnetik.
 Drum Machines is a free download if you’re a user of Ableton Live Suite 9 or above.
 Drum Machines includes Ableton drum racks loaded with the sounds of essentially vintage drum machines.
 Of interest to us here though is the “LD Classic” Kit.

-As you might expect, the LD Classic drum rack is based upon the LinnDrum and absolutely nails that classic sound.
-You have full control over individual drum level, pitch and additional parameters to allow you to tailor the tonality perfectly.
+As you might expect, the LD Classic drum rack is based on the LinnDrum and absolutely nails that classic sound.
+You have full control over individual drum levels, pitch, and additional parameters to allow you to tailor the tonality perfectly.
 If you’re an Abelton user, the Drum Machines pack is a complete no-brainer.
 In fact, it was deemed good enough that when Prince’s original backing group “The Revolution” toured recently, they used the LD Classic drum rack to recreate those classic LM-1 tones.

 - Get the Drzum Machines pack here

 If you’re looking for the last word in sonic authenticity, then the Alyjames Lab VProm could well be for you.
 VProm is way more than a Linn Drum VST; it’s a full-on software recreation of the LM-1 circuitry and all its unique quirks.
 The EPROM sample handling was unique to the LM-1, although EPROMs were used in other gear from the era.

 Alyjames Lab’s VProm very accurately recreates that playback behaviour.
 The moment I loaded it up I was immediately taken by how authentic particular sounds came across.
 The Hi-Hats in VProm are spot on, and as soon as you begin to tune the drum voices, the LM-1 magic shines through.
 If you’re after something that really nails that “When Doves Cry” sidestick sound, this is the tool for the job.